Chart Color Schemes

 Mawson has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified two projects expected to impact the region.
-Notable ones are Mixed-Use Complex in Mawson, Phillip Swimming And Ice-Skating Centre Redevelopment, Woden Town Square Precinct Redevelopment, and Canberra Hospital Master Plan.
-The following details those most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified two projects likely impacting this region: Mixed-Use Complex In Mawson and Phillip Swimming And Ice-Skating Centre Redevelopment are key initiatives.
+Other notable projects include Woden Town Square Precinct Redevelopment and Canberra Hospital Master Plan, with the following list focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.